WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 Performance

-Both WordPress and Grav CMS offer distinct advantage when it comes to performances.
+Both WordPress and Grav CMS offer distinct advantages when it comes to performance.

 Speed and Efficiency

-You want your website to load in a flash.
+You want your website to load instantly.
 No one enjoys waiting around.
 Here’s where Grav CMS shines.
 Thanks to its flat-file architecture, it pulls content quickly straight from text files.
 This means faster load times—really fast.
 Imagine an almost instant site.
 For example, users report Grav can load in under a second, even under heavy traffic.

 On the flip side, we have WordPress.
 It can hold its own, but it’s a wild card.
 With the proper setup and caching plugins, you might reach impressive speeds.
-Buthere’ss the catch: hefty plugins can add bloat.
+But here’s the catch: hefty plugins can add bloat.
 If you overload your installation with 20 shiny plugins?
-You’re looking at longer loading times.
+You’re likely to experience longer loading times.
 That’s the kind of performance hit that could send visitors clicking away.

 You could think of it this way: someone rushing to the front of a line versus someone dawdling in a crowded mall.
 Who would you pick?
 Fast is attractive, and Grav has that in spades.